Click here for the Center's Home Page Click here for the UC Irvine Home Page Click here for the School of Medicine Home Page

 The Dynamics of Aging and Elder Abuse in the United States (PDF): by Laura Mosqueda, M.D., at the San Diego Family Justice Center/HOPE Team Workshop, January 2007

-"The Role of Interdisciplinary Teams in Elder Mistreatment(PDF): by Laura Mosqueda, M.D., at the Clark County Elder Abuse Seminar in at the Sowest Washington Medical Center in Vancouver, Washington
+"The Role of Interdisciplinary Teams in Elder Mistreatment(PDF): by Laura Mosqueda, M.D., at the Clark County Elder Abuse Seminar at the Southwest Washington Medical Center in Vancouver, Washington

 Bruising in Older Adults: Accidentally Bruised and Physically Abused Elders (PDF) by the Research team at the Center of Excellence on Elder Abuse at the UC Irvine Program in Geriatrics